Zero Trust Access

 Zero Trust Access offers a variety of benefits for organizations, including:

-- Increased security: As every connection and user is constantly verified, systems are significantly more resilient to attacks.
+- Increased security: Since every connection and user is continuously verified, the systems are significantly more resilient to attacks.

-- Improved visibility: Administrators gain a complete overview of traffic and access attempts in their network.
+- Better visibility: Administrators gain complete oversight of the traffic and access attempts in their network.

 - Reduced risk of data breaches: By limiting access rights, the potential risk of data loss is significantly reduced.